Rooftoptek/Rooftop-SDK-Android/docs/03 - queries.md

 *   `NETWORK_ONLY`: The query does not load from the cache, but it will save results to the cache.
 *   `CACHE_ELSE_NETWORK`: The query first tries to load from the cache, but if that fails, it loads results from the network.
 If neither cache nor network succeed, there is a `RTException`.
 *   `NETWORK_ELSE_CACHE`: The query first tries to load from the network, but if that fails, it loads results from the cache.
 If neither network nor cache succeed, there is a `RTException`.
 *   `CACHE_THEN_NETWORK`: The query first loads from the cache, then loads from the network.
-In this case, the `FindCallback` will actually be called twice - first with the cached results, then with the network results.
+In this case, the `RTFindCallback` will actually be called twice - first with the cached results, then with the network results.
 This cache policy can only be used asynchronously with `findInBackground`.

 If you need to control the cache's behavior, you can use methods provided in RTQuery to interact with the cache.
 You can do the following operations on the cache: